St. Mary's Orthodox Syrian Cathedral, Kandanad

 Kandanad Valiyapally aka St. Mary's Orthodox Cathedral, Kandanad is a cathedral in the Kandanad village of Ernakulam District of Kerala.
 Believed to have been originally constructed circa 4th century AD, it has been administered by Diocese of Kandanad of the Malankara Orthodox Syrian Church.
 From 1974 to 2019, the Jacobite Syrian Orthodox Church administered the cathedral.

-Location

-Kandanad is a village in the Ernakulam Dt. of Kerala.
-The church is located near to Udayamperoor and Mulamthuruthy in Ernakulam, Kerala, India.
+Kandanad is a village in the Ernakulam district of Kerala.
+The church is located near Udayamperoor and Mulamthuruthy in Ernakulam, Kerala, India.

 History

-The church is believed to be built in circa 4th century before the arrival of Portuguese in India.
-It has a magnificent edifice completed in 1910.
-On the Madbha, we could see two wooden planks on the Altar on which it is inscribed the date of completion of building works.
-On the wall it is inscribed that the church was consecrated in 4th century.

-Kandanad Valiyapally is one of the important churches of the Malankara Orthodox Syrian Church.
-It is the church with a tomb of few Orthodox priests who travelled from Mosul to the Saint Thomas Christian community in Kerala.